smcgroarty/gigabyte-z390-gaming-sli/Installation.md

 This was as easy as unhooking the Corsair H100i_v2 from the USB header on the mainboard.
 I still have the header tucked away in the case since I redid the pins for connecting it to the single USB2 port on the mainboard, so the cable for this and the cable for the BCM94360CS2 share the same USB2 header.

 #### Fixing iGPU
-This one was a bit harder, after a bunch of reading I finally just copied the settings that were in the config.plist from cmer's build located [here](https://github.com/cmer/gigabyte-z390-aorus-master-hackintosh).
-The vanilla build steps really did not work for me and would not let me boot half the time.
-After making the changes everything work and things like Final Cut exports work a 1000x faster.
+** Updated **

-**Update:** Removed the framebuffer-stolenmem settings in the `config.plist`, they were not needed once setting the `DVMT Pre-allocated` to 128MB
+With the update for MacOS 10.16.5 there was no need to have the framebuffer added.
+Just enable the iGPU in the bios and because the 9600K is the same chip as the 2019 iMac it loads fine in the OS, and even removed the random video export glitches.

 #### Fixing USB